IBM-Bluemix-Docs/ComposeForMongoDB/reference-architecture.md

 ## The Admin database

-If you store data in the Admin database, it will not perform well and you risk data loss.
+If you store data in the Admin database, your deployment will not perform well and you risk data loss.

 Like other MongoDB installations, {{site.data.keyword.composeForMongoDB}} has an Admin database.
 The Admin database holds information about users and roles within the database along with various tracking collections.
 On a simple MongoDB installation, this information is stored along with the other data in the database.

 On {{site.data.keyword.composeForMongoDB}}, a more resilient architecture uses MongoDB's sharded architecture.
-This involves sharing administration data between shards, which it achieves by creating another database cluster that contains the Admin database.
+The administration data is shared between shards, which it achieves by creating another database cluster that contains the Admin database.

-This cluster Admin database is not built for scale and degrades rapidly when any quantity of data is stored in it.
+The cluster Admin database is not built for scale and degrades rapidly when any quantity of data is stored in it.
 Therefore, it is imperative that you ensure applications do not write data to the Admin database.